Atlas-Nirav/Atlas-Standard/docs/01_Vision/Vision.md

 Atlas will never stop learning.

+---

-12. Closing Manifesto
+# 14. Closing Manifesto

-Engineering has always built the world.

-Now it is time to build engineering itself.

-Atlas is founded on one belief.

-Knowledge should not disappear between projects.
+Every generation builds upon the achievements of those before it.

+Buildings should do the same.

-Engineering should not remain fragmented.
+Engineering knowledge should never begin from zero.

-Experience should not belong to individuals alone.

-Every project should make the next project better.
+Every project should strengthen every future project.

+Atlas exists to make that future possible.

 We are not merely creating software.

-We are building the foundation for a future where engineering knowledge is connected, preserved, understood, and shared across generations.
+We are building the foundation for a future where engineering knowledge is connected, preserved, understood, and continuously improved across generations.

 This is Atlas.

-Genesis begins here.
+**Genesis begins here.**